gp-dublincentral/jh-web/site/content/post/interim-mobility-intervention-programme-for-dublin-city.md

   The NTA/DCC mobility plan to enable the city to return to work, to enable retail and leisure

   activities to restart and allow people to visit family and friends and, in time, schools and colleges

   to reopen all in line with government guidelines and timescales
+attachments:
+  - att-name: Memo to Elected Members of the City Council from the Lord Mayor, Tom Brabazon
+    att-filename: img/memo-to-elected-members-re-covid-19-response.pdf
+  - att-name: The DCC/NTA Covid Mobility Programme
+    att-filename: img/memo-to-elected-members-re-covid-19-response.pdf
 ---
 Two documents